 Loeb Boathouse Wedding – Reception

-Erich’s toast to Carolina, during which he surprised her by speaking a bit of Portuguese, was a highlight of the reception.
+David’s toast to Katherine, during which he surprised her by speaking a bit of Portuguese, was a highlight of the reception.
 How do you top that performance?
-Take a boat trip on the Central Park Lake with the bride, groom, crazy groomsmen James, and photographer all in the boat, of course.
+Take a boat trip on the Central Park Lake with the bride, groom, crazy groomsmen Paul, and photographer all in the boat, of course.
 (I’ll have more on this adventure later in the week.)